Slm-mux: Orchestrating small language models for reasoning: Acknowledgments

 \looseness=-1 To examine whether model selection search benefits \NAME{}, we construct a validation set of 500 questions sampled from the training splits of MATH, GPQA, and GSM8K.
 The candidate pool consists of five SLMs: Gemma 2 27B, Llama 3.1 8B, Mistral Small 24B~\citep{mistral_small_24b_instruct}, Mixtral 8$\times$7B, and Qwen2.5 7B~\citep{qwen2025qwen25technicalreport}.
 For each question, we collect three independent generations per model with temperature 0.5, repeating this process three times to obtain stable accuracy estimates.
 The search procedure considers orchestrations with $K=2$ to $5$ models and is guided by an objective function mentioned in Section~\ref{sect:method}, with hyperparameter $\lambda=1$.
 The behavior of this objective is illustrated in Figure~\ref{fig:search_objectives}, showing the trade-off as $K$ increases.
 For simplicity, we select two representative two-model combinations from the search results for evaluation on the test set.

 \paragraph{Results} Table~\ref{tab:composition_results_combined} summarizes the outcome of the search.
 The table lists the top-performing two-model combinations identified on the validation set, along with their evaluation on the held-out test set.
 Across benchmarks, these optimized orchestrations yield consistent improvements over the strongest individual models: accuracy increases by 4.5\% on MATH, 4.4\% on GPQA, and 4.3\% on GSM8K.
 This contrasts with Section~\ref{sub:vanilla}, where naive three-model combinations provide little to no benefit on GPQA.
-Figure~\ref{fig:search_objectives} further illustrates the underlying trade-off: while union accuracy rises with additional models, the contradiction penalty also grows, emphasizing that effective orchestration requires balancing these competing factors rather than simply enlarging the orchestration size.
+Figure~\ref{fig:search_objectives} further illustrates the underlying trade-off: while union accuracy rises with additional models, the contradiction penalty also grows, emphasizing that effective orchestration requires balancing these competing factors rather than simply enlarging the orchestration size. \homehl{In Appendix~\ref{sec:search-analysis}, we show that the \NAME{} architecture itself yields consistent gains even with randomly selected model combinations; the search procedure provides an effective and data-efficient way to further boost accuracy.}